Gather with friends to celebrate Friendsgiving! Here are nine tips and ideas for throwing a cozy, outdoor thanksgiving with your closest friends.

 There’s something about seeing your name in print that makes you feel extra special.
 Making place cards for your guests is the perfect way to show that you thought about each and every person around your table.

-I also love the idea of text in unexpected ways, like on these napkins.
+I also love the idea of text in unexpected ways, like on these personalized napkins.
 Having each place setting say something that reminds me of each of my friends is an extra personalized touch that I really love.

 6. Warm Drinks are a Must